2023 Most Popular Communication & Journalism Bachelor's Degree Schools in the Great Lakes Region

 The colleges and universities below are the most popular for communication and journalism majors pursuing a bachelor's degree.

 Our analysis found Michigan State University to be the most popular school for communication and journalism students who want to pursue a bachelor’s degree in the Great Lakes Region .
-Michigan State is a fairly large public school located in the small city of East Lansing.
+Michigan State is a very large public school located in the small city of East Lansing.

 Of the 1,174 students majoring in communication and journalism at Michigan State, 52% are male and 48% are female.